 - iPhone: On your phone, use your browser (e.g. Safari, Chrome) to go to (https://apps.apple.com/us/app/the-water-reporter/id668005311https://itunes.apple.com/us/app/the-water-reporter/id668005311?mt=8) A new window will open asking “Open in the app store?”
 Click yes.
 Click “Get” to download the app.

 - Android: On your phone, use your browser (e.g. Chrome) to go to (https://play.google.com/store/apps/details?id=com.viableindustries.waterreporter&hl=en_US).
 Click Install.

 Step 2: Sign up to create your account

-2.1 Enter your email address and a password and click “Sign Up”.
+2.1 Enter your first name, last name, email address, and a password and click “Sign Up for Water Reporter”.

 - iPhone: Go into Settings, click on “Privacy” and then “Location Services” make sure the toggle is green.

 Tap Security & Location and then Location.
 (If you don’t see “Security & Location,” tap Location.)

 You are ready to create your first post.
 See how here.